taylorwood/taylorwood.github.io/about.md

 Around 2012 I got a copy of [The Little Schemer](https://mitpress.mit.edu/books/little-schemer) and decided I must learn functional programming -- it truly altered my career.
 Since then I've had the good fortune to work with F#, Clojure, Scala and other fun languages.

-My professional software work has involved areas such as print, journalism, data mining and classification, finance, online grocery, e-commerce, machine learning, and most recently healthcare.
+My professional software work has involved areas such as print, journalism, data mining and classification, finance, online grocery, e-commerce, machine learning, and most recently healthcare and oncology research.

 I live in Chicago, IL and like to [play music](http://www.daytrotter.com/seafarer/daytrotter-studio-january-18-2011.html) (guitar, piano, drums), listen to music, kiss my baby, eat delicious food, and contribute to open-source software whenever possible.